Details about the delayed occupancy warranty are provided in the Tarion Addendum, which your builder is required to attach to your purchase agreement.

 The above dates must fall on a business day as defined in the Addendum.

-- The Purchaser’s Termination Period – If your condominium unit is not complete by the Outside Occupancy Date, you have a 30-day period in which to terminate the agreement.
+- The Purchaser’s Termination Period – If your condominium unit is not ready for occupancy by the Outside Occupancy Date, you have a 30-day period in which to terminate the agreement.

-You may wish to use this Statement of Critical Dates calculator to help you confirm the various dates related to your home’s occupancy.
+You may wish to use this Statement of Critical Dates calculator to help you determine the various dates related to your home’s occupancy.

 Occupancy dates must not be “floating dates” dependent on some other event.
 They must be calendar dates or you may be entitled to terminate your purchase agreement.